Ilya Kurkin

 The brief

 Voldex sent over a paid test assignment for NFL Universe Football, one of the larger sports IPs on Roblox.
-The ask: design a helmet system that fits the platform’s tri-count and material budget, lands the NFL look, and supports player-side customization without needing a developer in the loop every time someone wants to swap a visor or repaint their team colors.
+The ask: design a helmet system that fits the platform’s tri-count and material budget, lands the NFL look, and lets players swap visors and repaint team colors on their own without a developer in the loop every time.

 I had ~14 hours, calendar time, working solo.
-The deliverable wasn’t just “a helmet” — it was a modular system built so it could be operated by players in-game.
+The deliverable wasn’t a helmet, it was a modular system players could operate in-game.

 What I built